-The industrywide price hike started Thursday when Continental said it would raise domestic business and leisure fares by $10 to $30 per round trip, based on distance.
-After reversing course Monday, the nation’s fifth-largest carrier reinstated the hike, Continental spokeswoman Julie Gardner confirmed Tuesday.
+The industrywide price increase began Thursday when Continental said it would raise domestic business and leisure fares by $10 to $30 per round trip, based on distance.
+After reversing course Monday, the nation’s fifth-largest carrier reinstated the hike.

-Delta came around Monday afternoon, by which time American Airlines, U.S. Airways, Northwest had all announced they would increase prices but had yet to raise their excursion fares on the computer reservations systems used by travel agents.
+Delta came around Monday afternoon, by which time American Airlines, U.S. Airways and Northwest had all announced they would increase prices but had not raised their excursion fares on the computer reservations systems used by travel agents.

 ``The airlines say they don’t talk to each other about prices, and I think they put us through this every once in a while to prove it,″ Trippler said.

-United Airlines, the United States’ largest carrier, on Monday agreed to the match and kept the new prices in effect, spokesman Joe Hopkins said.
+United Airlines, the country’s largest carrier, on Monday agreed to the match and kept the new prices in effect, spokesman Joe Hopkins said.